yawar1/SoN-2022-timesheet/README.md

 > Please note that i was an absolute beginner to nix and learning curve was a bit steeper, so learning and documentation took more than i expected

+> Work after  2022-08-22 was mostly mob programming and debugging, and some of the issues are yet to be addressed and some documentation to be completed so contribution to Nix will continue.

 **Name**: Yawar Mushtaq ([yawar1](https://github.com/yawar1))

 ## 2022-07-18 -- 2022-07-24